Liz Taylor tops list of highest earning dead celebrities

-NEW YORK Elizabeth Taylor surpassed Michael Jackson as the highest-earning dead celebrity in the past year, with her estate pulling in $210 million (131 million pounds), much of it from the auction of her jewels, costumes and artwork, Forbes said on Wednesday.
+NEW YORK Elizabeth Taylor surpassed Michael Jackson as the highest-earning dead celebrity in the past year, with her estate pulling in $210 million, much of it from the auction of her jewels, costumes and artwork, Forbes said on Wednesday.

 Jackson, who died in 2009, dropped into second place with earnings of $145 million, followed by Elvis Presley with $55 million.